automl/CARL/docs/source/getting_started/installation.rst

     conda install -c conda-forge gym-box2d

 We generally test and develop CARL on Linux systems, but aim to keep it as compatible with MAC as possible.
-The ToadGAN, environment, however, is Linux exclusive at this point.
+The ToadGAN environment is Linux exclusive at this point.